Murders of Bernice and Ben Novack Jr.: Verdict

 At the conclusion of the trial, Narcy and Veliz were each convicted of murder, conspiracy to commit murder, domestic violence, stalking, money laundering, and witness tampering.
 Narcy waived her right to appear in court when the guilty verdict was read.
 She also did not appear in court when she was sentenced to life in prison without parole.
 Novack is currently incarcerated at the Federal Correctional Institution Tallahassee in Tallahassee, Florida.
 Véliz was also sentenced to life in prison without parole and he is currently incarcerated at the United States Penitentiary, Big Sandy in Inez, Kentucky.
 Gutiérrez-García, González, and Ramírez all pleaded guilty to lesser charges.

 In accordance with the slayer rule, Narcy Novack is ineligible to inherit her husband's estate.
 Ben Novack Jr.'s estate, valued at $4.2 million, is expected to go to Novack's daughter, May Abad, and Abad's two sons.

 In the media

 The Novack murders have been televised on several programs including Deadly Rich, My Dirty Little Secret (ID), 48 Hours, Dateline NBC, Snapped, True Crime with Aphrodite Jones and Dying to Belong.

-The story was also the basis for the 2015 made-for-television Lifetime movie Beautiful & Twisted, which starred Rob Lowe as Ben Novack Jr., Paz Vega as Narcy, and Candice Bergen as Bernice Novack.
+The story was also the basis for the 2015 made-for-television Lifetime movie Beautiful & Twisted, directed by Christopher Zalla and starring Rob Lowe as Ben Novack Jr., Paz Vega as Narcy, and Candice Bergen as Bernice Novack.